“Liberte’ ! Egalite’ ! Fraternite’ !”

 3. Training new people at various levels. e.g. Understanding the ideology of the movement, understanding the concept of misandry (male hatred), empowering oneself to face crucial situations powerfully (live coaching).

 4. Interacting with international MRAs to leverage global issues affecting men.

 Confidare is in Bangalore but handles cases from all over the world.

 It is still in inception stage.
 Abuse of men is still unrecognized.
-“Studies say, social problem of unrecognised abuse of men, trickles down in various forms”.
-The foundation layed in last ten years of movement and more non-affected people becoming allies with men’s rights in the country.
+“Studies say, the social problem of unrecognized abuse of men, trickles down in various forms”.
+The foundation laid in last ten years of movement and more non-affected people becoming allies with men’s rights in the country.

 1. Universal (global) recognition of misandry.
 Once it comes to a conscious level a reduction in social misandry is possible.

 2. To have gender-neutral laws, national and state commissions for men, Ministry of men’s welfare, male study courses in universities, male study conferences, health programs for men, budgeting for male issues in Union budget.

 1. Developing training programs for victims as well as common men.
 Holding seminars in law colleges, corporate sector for gender sensitivity training.
 Since the corporate sector is the most powerful sector, the benefits of these training will trickle down.
 Also, this will ensure a mechanism to raise funds for MRM.
 This will also ensure an alternate communication channel with the decision makers.